 X.6.1.1 The Mobile Care Services Discovery (mCSD)

 The Mobile Care Services Discovery (mCSD) Profile supports RESTful queries for organization units via the FHIR Location resource.
 Locations are physical care delivery sites such as hospitals, clinics, health outposts, physician offices, labs, pharmacies.
-Locations also include political 160 administrative units such as a village districts or region.
+Locations also include political administrative area, such as a village district or region.
 A Location has a unique identifier and may have geographic attributes (address, geocode), contact attributes, and other attributes such as hours of operation.
 This location data is made available via the Request for Care Services Updates transaction initiated by a Care Services Update Consumer against a Care Services Update Supplier.
 See ITI TF-2x: Appendix Z.8 for common mobile security considerations.

-Under the X2.2 Validate mADX Option, a Content Creator or a Content Consumer shall be grouped with the Care Services Update Consumer to ensure that it has an updated list of the resources for the reporting locations.
+Under the X.2.2 Validate mADX Option, a Content Creator or a Content Consumer shall be grouped with the Care Services Update Consumer to ensure that it has an updated list of the resources for the reporting locations.
+The list may be used to validate the reporting locations sending MeasureReports.

-Additionally, a Care Services Update Supplier that contains information on health care practitioners can also be used to generate a mADX message to satisfy the use case X 4.2.2. of ADX in which a district health manager running an aggregate report on staffing levels by location and health care practitioner role.
+Additionally, a Care Services Update Supplier that contains information on health care practitioners can also be used to generate a mADX message to satisfy the use case X.4.2.2. of ADX in which a district health manager running an aggregate report on staffing levels by location and health care practitioner role.

 Appendices